QubesOS/qubes-doc/Dom0Tools/QvmService.md

 ntpd
 Default: disabled

 Enable NTPD service.
-By default Qubes calls ntpdate every 6 minutes in selected VM (aka ClockVM), then propagate the result using qrexec calls.
-Enabling ntpd *do not* disable this behaviour.
+By default Qubes calls ntpdate every 6 minutes in selected VM (aka ClockVM), then propagates the result using qrexec calls.
+Enabling ntpd *does not* disable this behaviour.

 qubes-yum-proxy
 Deprecated name for qubes-updates-proxy.